rxify/pg/README.md

 [node-postgres](https://www.npmjs.com/package/pg).

-We have attempted to create wrappers for most of the functionality that is required for middle tier of an application, including one-off client creation, connection pooling, and query streaming.
+We have attempted to create wrappers for most of the functionality that is required for the middle tier of an application, including connection pooling, query streaming, and one-off client creation.

+Our **next milestone** is turnkey cursor support.

-If you identify any missing features or bugs,
+If you identify a missing features or bug,
 [open a PR](https://github.com/rxify/pg/pulls) or submit [a feature request or bug report](https://github.com/rxify/pg/issues).